-Officials: Health care rationing could spread across Idaho
+Idaho patients in hospital halls amid COVID rationed care

 “Our ability to accommodate non-COVID patients are very strained at this point,” Mundt said.
 “Even though we’re all different hospitals, we normally work together as collaborative colleagues and peers.
 We need it to work as a giant system and that system is just under severe strain right now.”

-In the city of Lewiston, St. Joseph Regional Medical Center is also operating “at the very edge of our capacity,” spokeswoman Sam Skinner said Tuesday evening.
+In the city of Lewiston, St. Joseph Regional Medical Center is also operating “at the very edge of our capacity,” spokeswoman Sam Skinner said.

 “Our current situation is worse than it’s ever been,” Skinner said.
 “As we continue to see the COVID-19 surge in our community, the impact on one hospital can quickly have this rippling effect.
 Our low community vaccination rates are putting an incredible burden on our community.”